 Opencast coal mining has led to the destruction of hundreds of German villages over the last century.
 Germany has promised to phase out coal by 2038, but extraction continues, and the future of several villages hangs in the balance.
-Alan’s images for Monuments document the communities earmarked for demolition.
-Started in 2019, this is an ongoing project.
+Alan Gignoux and Chloe Juno visited North Rhine Westphalia in 2019 to document the communities earmarked for demolition.

 Germany is the world’s biggest producer of lignite, a soft, brown coal used for power generation.
-Coal currently provides almost one fifth of Germany’s power and accounts for 20% of the country’s carbon emissions.
+Coal currently provides almost one third of Germany’s power and accounts for 34% of the country’s carbon emissions.
 Lignite mining has shaped the landscape and lives of communities for generations, causing the destruction and reconstruction of villages, forests, and farmland.

 Since the late 1940s around fifty villages in North-Rhine Westphalia, home to about 40,000 people, have been cleared to make way for lignite mines.
 The region hosts three active mines owned by energy company RWE, Europe’s single biggest emitter of carbon dioxide: Hambrach, Garzweiler II, and Inden.
 Although Germany plans to phase out coal use by 2038, several villages remain at risk from the expansion of the mines.